gayverjr/opencap/README.md

 ### MacOS

-For Mac users on **MacOS 10.14 Mojave** or **MacOS 10.15 Catalina**, the Apple Clang provided by XCode is missing some C++17 standard library features, which will cause the CMake step to fail.
-A drop-in replacement for the missing std::filesystem can be automatically downloaded and installed by passing -DH5PP_DOWNLOAD_METHOD=fetch as an argument to CMake:
+For Mac users, the h5PP version we pin to fails to detect the std::filesystem which is now available in Apple Clang.
+Resolving this issue is currently a work in progress.
+While we suggest using GCC, Apple Clang can be used by passing -DH5PP_DOWNLOAD_METHOD=fetch as an argument to CMake:

     cmake -DH5PP_DOWNLOAD_METHOD=fetch -DCMAKE_INSTALL_PREFIX=/path/to/install/dir ..